mykola-mokhnach/appium-windows-driver/README.md

 This is a shortcut for a single mouse click gesture.

-> :warning: **If your Node.js version is 17 and newer**:  As of January 2023 the [node-ffi-napi](https://github.com/node-ffi-napi), which we use to call native Windows APIs has a [bug](https://github.com/node-ffi-napi/node-ffi-napi/issues/244), which prevents it to work properly with Node.js version above 16.
-The only workaround until a fix is applied is to downgrade Node.js.

 #### Arguments

 Name | Type | Required | Description | Example